11 min read

 What makes a successful full cycle sales rep?

-As well as having a solid sales strategy plan, top full cycle salespeople typically have mastered these five sales skills/attributes
+As well as the attributes mentioned above and having a solid sales strategy plan, top full cycle salespeople typically have mastered these sales skills/attributes;

-For more information on this read Beginners Guide to B2B Sales blog article
+For more information on this topic read Beginners Guide to B2B Sales blog article

 How HubSpot Supports Full-Cycle Sales